How to Declutter a Kitchen Pantry

 Have you ever been online playing around when suddenly you see a photo of a recipe that looks so amazing you can actually taste it?
 It is something you have never made before but the directions look easy enough.
 So you print it out and take it with you to the store and purchase all the ingredients on the list.
 Once home you put the newly purchased supplies into your pantry and go about your day, completely forgetting all about them.

 Now you are sorting through things and in your hand, you have a bottle of miso paste and a can of bamboo shoots.
 You may be asking yourself, why on earth do I have this?
-What on earth is it?
 If you are, that is your cue to donate it to the food pantry or a family friend that might be into stirfry more than you are.

 Step #5.
 Clean

 There is nothing easier than cleaning a pantry that is completely empty!
-Take some time to wipe things down from ceiling to floor so you have a clean slate to organize.
+Take some time to wipe things down from ceiling to floor giving you a clean area to organize.

 Step #6.
 See Things for the First Time

 This is the easy and fun part of decluttering your pantry.
-Now that you have the area empty, I want you to go inside and take a look around.
+Go inside and take a look around.
 See this space as if you are for the very first time.
-Look at the entire area and imagine what bins of food would do best where.
+Look at the space as a whole and imagine what bins of food would do best where.
 If you see an area that you may need to purchase an organizer for, make a note on your shopping list to grab that item the next time you are out.

 Step #7.
 Organize

 When it comes to organizing a pantry, your goal is to make it easy for you to find the food you need and just as easy to put new food where it belongs.
-The goal is to keep things put away so how you batch the food will depend on how you cook.
+This may mean that how you organize the food will relate to how you cook and eat.

 When it comes to decluttering your kitchen pantry you might be a little overwhelmed at the size of the job.
 Take a deep breath and just work on one step at a time and before you know it you will have another area in your home neat and free of clutter.